This Big Mac Sauce copycat recipe is so close to the McDonald's special sauce, you won't be able to taste the difference!

 How to make it

-I'm going to go out on a limb and assume you don't have a pantry full of preservatives and chemical binders, so let me break this down into ingredients you understand.
-Based on the above ingredient list, you will need sweet pickle relish, mayo, vinegar, mustard, garlic powder, onion powder, and paprika.
+I'm going to go out on a limb and assume you don't have a pantry full of preservatives and chemical binders, so let me break this down into simple ingredients you'll understand.
+Based on the above ingredient list, you will need sweet pickle relish (not dill pickle relish), mayo, vinegar, mustard, garlic powder, onion powder, and paprika.
 That sounds a lot more reasonable, doesn't it?

 Make the sauce simply by mixing the ingredients together, then store it in the refrigerator overnight to allow the flavors to meld.
 You can enjoy it immediately if you are impatient, but letting it meld makes a big difference.